Graduate Admissions Coordinator

 |Dennis Molfese (Emeritus Professor in Neuroscience and Behavior)|

 |William Wagner (Biological Sciences)|

 I hope we have sparked your interest in the Neuroscience and Behavior Program.
-If so, application forms can be obtained via the web or send an inquiry to Jamie Longwell at firstname.lastname@example.org.
-Feel free to send any general questions about the Neuroscience and Behavior Program to Dr. Ming Li, the Neuroscience and Behavior Program Area Coordinator, at email@example.com.
+If so, application information can be obtained via the web or send an inquiry to Jamie Longwell at firstname.lastname@example.org.
+Feel free to send any general questions about the Neuroscience and Behavior Program to Dr. Jeffrey Stevens, the Neuroscience and Behavior Program Area Coordinator, at email@example.com.
 Interest in a faculty and his/her research program should be sent directly to the individual.